maierfelix/momo/README.md

 This project allows to render photorealistic images.
 The rendering process is accelerated using NVIDIA's new [RTX technology](https://developer.nvidia.com/rtx), which drastically reduces the necessary time to render high-quality images.

-The entire project was written in JavaScript and Vulkan and uses the Disney Principled BSDF material model (e.g. used in Blender Cycles).

 ## Screenshots:

 | Bedroom |